Ericsson/puppet-module-netbackup/README.md

 media_server
 ------------
-Hostname of NetBackup Media Server
+Hostname of NetBackup Media Server(s).
+Can be supplied as a string or as an array.

 - *Default*: undef